kotAPI/computer-science-glossary/README.md

 Latency is the time it takes for a process to go from start to finish

 throughput is the rate at which a system can finish processes.

+Caching is a general problem-solving approach that provides a much more flexible way of dealing with certain resource tradeoffs.